TheSystemGuy1337/MAStools/README.md

 # MAStools - Toolkit for Monika After Story
 A useful set of tools designed to make the lives of MAS players easier.

-# Important - Read first.
+# Important - Read first
 MAStools has been discontiuned and is now in the public domain.
 I haven't been working on MAStools and I have been mostly playing flight simulators as a hobby.
 I think leaving a tool abandoned with a GPL licence is a disgrace to the Monika After Story community, so I hereby release MAStools into the public domain.

 ## What can MAStools do?